robguilarr/robguilar/content/posts/ab_testing_cookiecats/ab_testing_cookiecats.md

 ### Potential Stakeholders

+- Mobile Designer & User Retention Expert: They must be aligned with the final statement of the analyst, and make a final judgment to improve user retention.
-- Game Designer: as the scene of levels is under review, the game designers need to take action on time to guarantee to pitch a stage concept for the narrative and the in-game credits.
-For the last reason, is important to consider that, if we extend the time gate, the credits should or should not remain at the same quantity required.
-This also depends on the earning expectations of the producer.
+- Level Designer: As the scene of levels is under study, the level designers need to take action on time to guarantee the storyline of the levels has a correct sequence, and to add it in a new patch.
+- System Designer & System Engineer: If we extend the time gate, the credits should or should not remain at the same quantity required, which also needs to be implemented in the tracking system of the user progress.
-- Game Producer: As we mentioned before, a potential change requires a redesign of the earnings strategy and an alignment in the business expectation like funding, agreements, marketing, and patching deadlines.
+- Executive Game Producer: As we mentioned before, a potential change requires a redesign of the earnings strategy and an alignment in the business expectation like funding, agreements, marketing, and patching deadlines.
-- Players community: this stakeholder can be affected by the **theory of hedonic adaptation**, which is according to Rasmus Baath is *“the tendency for people to get less and less enjoyment out of a fun activity over time if that activity is undertaken continuously”*, meaning that if we prolong the time gate, this can affect the engagement in an unfavorable way, which in this case require an evaluation.
+- Players community: This stakeholder can be affected by the **theory of hedonic adaptation**, which is according to Rasmus Baath is *“the tendency for people to get less and less enjoyment out of a fun activity over time if that activity is undertaken continuously”*, meaning that if we prolong the time gate, this can affect the engagement in an unfavorable way, which in this case require an evaluation.

+**Note:** To facilitate the understanding of the roles of the development team, I invite you to take a look at **[this](https://miro.com/app/board/uXjVOwQVsRk=/?share_link_id=215280076044)** diagram that I designed.

 ## 📥 About the data